 The Maternity Care strand aims to support clinical teams in Scotland to improve the quality and safety of maternity healthcare.
-The overall aims of the Maternity Care strand are to:
+The overall aim is to reduce the incidence of avoidable harm and acute maternal morbidity in women and babies by 30% by March 2019.

 Avoidable harm is defined by the further sub aims to: